-The thesis component of this degree has to be handed in before or on 31 August of any year to graduate in December in that year.
-Students that hand in theses after 1 September but before 23 November will only graduate in March / April the next year.
+The thesis component of this degree has to be handed in before or on 30 August of any year to graduate in December in that year.
+Students that hand in theses after 30 August but before 21 November will only graduate in March / April the next year.
 (These dates differ to those given in the SU Calendar Part 1.
 Departments have a degree of flexibility in the scheduling of postgraduate activities and this is an instance where the IE Department exercises this flexibility.)

 "Professional Communication" was introduced from the 2018 intake as a compulsory course.
-Before 2018, this course was not included and is therefore not compulsory.
+For students who commenced their MEng registration before 2018, this course was not included and is therefore not compulsory.